simplykapoor/teched2022-IN260/exercises/ex3/ex31/README.md

 Event Reason: New Hire (HIRNEW)

-First Name: IN260

-Last Name: XX
+First Name and Last Name can be any information.

 Date of Birth: Select any date.
 Eg: Apr 04, 2000